 - Crochet a magic circle to work into when you move on to step 2.

-Note also that if you choose to work with the chain 2, this is the length of the chain that you want for a single crochet circle.
-The first chain is going to... count as the first single crochet of the first round.
-If you want to create a crochet circle using other stitches, it will be longer to create the number of stitches necessary for that project.
+Note also that if you choose to work with the chain 2, this is the length of the chain that... you want for a single crochet circle.
+The first chain is going to count as the first single crochet of the first round.
+If you want to create a crochet circle using other stitches, you will need a longer chain to create the number of stitches necessary for that project.
 So, for example, you would chain 3 for a half double crochet circle, and the first two would count as the first hdc of the first round.

 02 of 08

-Note that this is going to create a single crochet circle that begins with six single crochet.
+Note that this is going to create a single crochet circle that begins with six single crochet stitches.
 You'll double it in the second round to a circle of 12 stitches.
 However, you do not have to begin with six stitches.
-You can start with whatever size circle you would like.
+You can start with whatever size... circle you would like.
 For example, you could crochet ten single crochet stitches to begin with a circle of that size.

 03 of 08